wagtail/wagtail/docs/images/using_in_templates.rst

 ..
 Note::
     Wagtail does not allow deforming or stretching images.
 Image dimension ratios will always be kept.
 Wagtail also *does not support upscaling*.
-Small images forced to appear at larger sizes will "max out" at their their native dimensions.
+Small images forced to appear at larger sizes will "max out" at their native dimensions.

 .. _image_tag_alt: